 This is not to suggest that mental health related drugs and treatment are not necessary for many people.
 There is no shame in receiving mental health related treatment.
 That is not what this article is about.
 They are extremely important and beneficial for many.
 The issue is that thyroid disease has the power to disturb mental health yet thyroid function is not routinely tested.
 There should be thyroid testing for every person displaying mental health symptoms.
 For individuals diagnosed with thyroid disease who continue to suffer mental health symptoms, a comprehensive investigation is needed to ensure they are being optimally treated.

 Is this happening to YOU right now?
 Are you here reading this?
 Is this happening to a family member or friend?
-Get a second, third, fourth even tenth medical opinion until you find a doctor who listens to you – Top 10 Resources to Find a Great Thyroid Doctor.
+Get a second, third, fourth even tenth medical opinion until you find a doctor who listens to you – 30 online resources to find a good thyroid doctor.

 In mainstream medicine, doctors rely on one lab test TSH to diagnose and treat thyroid dysfunction.
 Countless thyroid sufferers have “normal” TSH but they suffer debilitating symptoms including mental health issues.
 A full thyroid panel should at least include TSH, Free T4, Free T3, Reverse T3, and Thyroid Antibodies, however all these tests are often NOT done by mainstream doctors.
 Hmm…